Key to Aromatherapy

 they respond.

-Our sense of smell, when we use it, is always a reliable guide to what our body needs, and what to stay away from.
+This is the Key: Our sense of smell, when we use it, is always a reliable guide to what our body needs, and what to stay away from.

 When we are attracted to the fragrance of an Essential Oil or aromatic plant, our body is clearly indicating that this botanical will be helpful in a treatment.
 The more we are drawn to the fragrance, the more beneficial it will be to receive a complete Aromatherapy treatment with that Oil.